TERMITE TREATMENTS IN SPECIFIC AREAS HOW TO KILL TERMITES IN TROUBLE SPOTS

-NOW HOW TO DO A SUBTERRANEAN TERMITE TREATMENT WITH THE MABI SYSTEM?
+HOW TO DO A SUBTERRANEAN TERMITE TREATMENT WITH THE MABI SYSTEM?

 For termite or general pest, adopt a clean and efficient process to reduce call backs and increase sales.
 Possibility to convert it into a built-in system.

-Easy and fast ongoing maintenance: the MABI system is set up for long.
+Plus an easy and fast ongoing maintenance: the MABI system is set up for long.

-FOUNDATION WALLS TREATMENT BY MABI: PREVENTIVE AND CURATIVE TREATMENT METHOD
+FOUNDATION WALLS TREATMENT BY MABI: DRILL-PLUG-INJECT METHOD

-Drill 1/2” holes, preferably on the outside of the building, following a horizontal line closest to the ground.
+First, drill the 2/3rd of the wall thickness, with the diameter of the Mabi injector you want to use (1/4’’ ; 3/8’’ or ½’’) preferably on the outside of the building, following a horizontal line closest to the ground.

 After the injection, Mabi injectors are left inside the holes and serve as plugs.
-You can hide them with a suitable sealant and do not use them again.
+You can hide them with a suitable sealant (concrete patch) and do not use them again.